MFairbro1/Recidivism_Prediction/README.md

 - Combined "Paroled to Detainer" categories into single category under "Release Type"
 - Replaced blanks in "Release Type" with "Other"
 - Used get_dummies method to convert categorical variables into dummies for machine learning

+### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+Features are everything in the preprocessed data except for "Return to Prison".

+### Description of how data was split into training and testing sets
+Data was split with 80% in training and 20% in testing.
+It is done in this manner as it is a smaller data set and we wanted to push more towards training than testing data set.

+### Explanation of model choice, including limitations and benefits
+Approach - Decision Tree Model
+This was because it would be easier to interpret data given that the data is not too large.
+Other advantages include:
+  - Requires little data preparation.
+  - Able to handle both numerical and categorical data

+At the same time, some limitations of the Decision Tree Model include
+- Overfitting: Decision-tree model can create complex trees that goes against the data training.

+### Explanation of changes in model choice
+After the Decision Tree approach was tested, further attempts at optimization were made by using a neural network model.
+With some tweaking, the neural network outperformed the decision tree model in terms of accuracy by approximately 2%.

+### Description of model training
+It was found that the use of a sigmoid activation function with 3 hidden layers improved the accuracy of the model beyond what was achieved with the decision tree approach.

+### Description of current accuracy score
+The current accuracy score is around 67.1%, as opposed to the previous score obtained from the decision tree model, which was 64.9%.